Apprentices are employees

-On the 1st April 2020, we move into the new national minimum wage (NMW) year, this sees the NMW change to a base rate for an apprentice of £4.15.
-This is important for all employers to know as this is not guidance but law and must be adhered to across all industries.
+On the 1st of April 2023, we move into the new national minimum wage (NMW) year; this is very important for all employers and apprentices to know as this is not guidance but law and must be adhered to across all industries.

-This covers all apprentices under age 19 AND any apprentice, regardless of age, in the first year of their apprenticeship.
-Once they have completed their first year and if 19 or over they are then entitled to the minimum hourly rate of the National Minimum Wage for their age.
+The NMW includes an apprentice category.
+The apprentice wage covers all apprentices under the age of 19 AND any apprentice regardless of age, in the first year of their apprenticeship.
+When an apprentice aged 19 or over has completed their first year, they are then entitled to the minimum hourly rate of the National Minimum Wage (NMW) for their age.*

-The new National Minimum Wage and Living Wage rates are as follows: April 2020 – March 2021
+The National Minimum Wage and Living Wage rates are as follows: April 2023 – March 2024

 - If you offer accomodation do you still have to pay NMW?

-Yes, but as an employer, you are entitled to deduct a set daily/weekly amount from the National Minimum Wage and National Living Wage rates.
+Yes, but as an employer, they are entitled to deduct a set daily/weekly amount from the National Minimum Wage and National Living Wage rates to cover this.

-Rates that can be charged for accommodation are laid out on the government website as these are also increasing on the 1st April 2020.
+Rates that can be charged for accommodation are laid out on the government website.

 - What is classed as working time?

 Travelling time.
-Travelling in connection with a worker’s job is working time and should be included in minimum wage calculations accordingly.
+Travelling in connection with a worker’s job is working time.
 This includes travelling to customers/competitions or training, but not between home and a permanent place of work.

 Training time.
 Time spent on training counts as working time.

 Additional time.
-This can often occur either end of a worker’s shift when they may have to arrive early or stay late, for example, a worker might have to arrive 20 minutes early before their shift starts to get to a competition or customer, or may have to stay behind an additional 20 minutes to wait for a delivery or a farrier to finish, this should be counted as work time.
+This can often occur either end of an employee’s shift when they may have to arrive early or stay late, for example, an employee might have to arrive 20 minutes early before their shift starts to get to a competition or customer, or they may have to stay behind an additional 20 minutes to wait for a delivery or a farrier to finish; this must be counted as work time.

-- What should I do if I am paying the wrong rate?
+- What should an employer do if they are paying the wrong rate?

-Put it right – identify any arrears you owe your workers, pay those arrears back to the workers and pay the correct rates going forward.
+Put it right – they must identify any arrears they owe to their workers, pay those arrears back to the workers and pay the correct rates going forward.

-You will then be considered for investigation, which can result in penalties of up to £20,000 per underpaid worker.
-You may also be publicly named and shamed, which could have a significant impact on the reputation of your business.
+If they fail to act they can be reported to the HMRC where they will then be considered for investigation, which can result in penalties of up to £20,000 per underpaid worker.
+The information may also be made public, which could have a significant impact on the reputation of their business.